curl/everything-curl/http-redirects.md

 A redirect is exactly what it sounds like.
 It is the server sending back an instruction to the client instead of giving back the contents the client wanted.
-The server basically says “go look over *here* instead for that thing you asked for“.
+The server says “go look over *here* instead for that thing you asked for“.

 Redirects are not all alike.
 How permanent is the redirect?
 What request method should the client use in the next request?